 If your home does have roof overhangs, and sufficient space to add soffit venting, then experts strongly recommend the use of soffit vents.

-Where should soffit vents be placed?
 How far apart should soffit vents be?

 Do all homes use soffit vents?